 What’s a tenant?

 A tenant is the organization that owns and manages a specific instance of Microsoft cloud services.
-It’s most often used in a inexact manner to refer to the set of Azure AD and Office 365 services for an organization, e.g. “we’ve configured our tenant in this way.”
+It’s most often used in a inexact manner to refer to the set of Entra ID and Office 365 services for an organization, e.g. “we’ve configured our tenant in this way.”
 A given organization might have many tenants (the UW does), and when this is the case, the name of core domain of the tenant is usually used to remove any ambiguity.
 The name of the core domain comes in the form <tenantname>.onmicrosoft.com, where the <tenantname> varies.
 A tenant may have many subscriptions, exactly one directory, and one or more domains associated with it.

-What’s an Azure AD directory?
+What’s an Entra ID directory?

 A domain (or accepted domain) is a DNS zone for which a tenant has proven ownership (by creating an arbitrarily named DNS record as requested by Microsoft).
 It represents the possible domain suffixes (or namespace) which directory objects can use.
 Each tenant has a core domain (<tenantname>.onmicrosoft.com) and a default domain (which by default is the core domain, but which can be changed).
 Neither of these are necessarily the primary domain used by the tenant.

-What’s the Azure AD Security Token Service (AAD STS)?
+What’s the Entra ID Security Token Service?

-What’s Azure AD B2B?
+What’s Entra ID B2B?

 You can find out more about this capability here: https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2b-what-is-azure-ad-b2b/